CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

 ## Step 7: Create Edge Transport Node

 An NSX Edge Transport Node is the configuration of an edge with an existing transport zone.
-This includes install and configure of the tunnel enddpoint and virtual switch for connection to your NSX network,
+This includes install and configure of the tunnel enddpoint and virtual switch for connection to your NSX network.

  7.1 Configure the **nsxedge-1** edge as a transport node